 The first thing to know about Millennials is this: they do not take chances on their careers.
 Before they even apply for the job you posted, they will conduct thorough research on your company.
 They want to know about the CEO, benefits, environment, and if room exists for professional growth.
 They want to know: will I be successful here?
 Will superiors listen to my ideas?
 Can I bring my pet dog/cat/lizard?
 They’re going to check reviews on Glassdoor and contact former employees to get the dish.

 If you pass their initial background check and receive an impressive application, be ready for the interview.
 Gone are the days when candidates passively try to appease the employer.
 These Millennials have hard objectives and they are thinly veiled.
 Tincup lets us in on the three main questions to expect from a Millennial candidate:

-This generation has a very different relationship with work than, say, Baby Boomers, mainly due to recent trends in technology.
-Emails go directly to phones and apple watches and 55% of Millennials report checking in on their work during vacation (compared to just 31% of the rest of the workforce).
+This generation has a very different relationship with work than, say, Baby Boomers.
+There are several reasons why this may be the case, but many believe it’s mainly due to recent trends in technology.
+Emails go directly to phones and apple watches, and 55% of Millennials report checking in on their work during vacation (compared to just 31% of the rest of the workforce).

 Need an automated answer to hiring and onboarding?
 Check out the People Platform.